-he average vaginal birth in Austin generates fourteen billing codes, four separate providers, and two distinct bills — one for you, one for the baby.
-Total, before insurance: $17,800.
-With a midwife at a birth center: $10,400.
-At home, assisted: $6,200.
-The medical outcomes, for low-risk pregnancies, are statistically identical.
+he average vaginal birth in Austin generates fourteen billing codes, four separate providers, and two distinct bills: one for you, one for the baby.
+Total, before insurance: about $17,800 (an estimated hospital rack rate).
+With a midwife at an Austin birth center: roughly $6,500-$7,850, all in.
+At home, assisted: around $6,200.
+For low-risk pregnancies, the medical outcomes are broadly comparable, but discuss your own risk level with a clinician.

 The fourteen line items